sagatowski/alltwincat.com-oscat-basic/README.md

 # TwinCAT OSCAT Basic library

+This library is deprecated.
+For new projects it's recommended to use the [AixOCAT library](https://github.com/RWTH-EBC/AixOCAT) instead.

 This is a modified version of the OSCAT Basic library, so that it TwinCAT can resolve library dependencies for OSCAT.
 The original is available at http://www.oscat.de/